 The Thonburi period (1767-82)

 The Burmese victory would not last very long.
 Siam made a quick recovery under General Taksin, a Chinese descent, who led a resistance force and expelled the Burmese from Ayutthaya only 7 months after its fall.
-But for strategic reasons, he decided to abandon the city and moved the capital further down the Chao Phraya to Thonburi.
+But for strategic reasons, he decided to abandon the city and moved the capital further down the Chao Phraya River to Thonburi.
 Crowned King Taksin in 1768, he would spent a significant portion of his reign reuniting the Siamese kingdom while reinforcing its power in modern Cambodia and Laos.
 In 1775, he helped free the kingdom of Lanna from Burmese control.
 Lanna, now much reduced, subsequently became a vassal and loyal ally of Siam.
 It would remain fully autonomous until its official annexation to the Siamese kingdom in 1892.

 However, Taksin’s military success began to obscure his mind.
 Becoming obsessed with a spiritual quest for divine powers, he lost touch with reality and soon the support of his administration.
 He was eventually executed and replaced by one of his generals, Chao Phraya Chakri, in 1782.